tbhowe/Web-Poacher/readme.md

 - Download the results of a google image search for each combination of prefix and primary keyword
 - scrape GPS tags from the EXIF metadata of each image.
 - clean the data, such that any images outside of the area of interest (England and Wales) are removed.
-- plot the valid data points on a map.
+- plot the valid data points on a map using GeoPANDAS.
+The map includes shapefiles of England and Wales, as well as of the major rivers.
+These came from the Environment Agency (https://data.gov.uk/dataset/4ae8ba46-f9a4-47d0-8d93-0f93eb494540/statutory-main-river-map)

 There are a number of shortcomings with the current iteration, some easier to work around than others.